 Calculate your actual cost price per kilo

-Your actual cost price consists of three parts: product price, surcharges and VAT.
-Here's how to calculate it correctly:
+Your true cost price has three components: base product price, additional surcharges and VAT.
+Here's the correct calculation method:

 Order from vegetable supplier: